Barbara Karinska: Life in Paris

-After two years of luxurious living in Paris, all the treasures brought from Russia were gone.
+After two years of luxurious living in Paris, all the treasures brought from home were gone.
 The family was forced to move to a popular quarter of the city of lights and Karinska looked desperately for any and every kind of work using her skills of sewing and embroidery.
 With her beauty and aplomb she had no difficulty meeting whoever she wanted to meet.
 It wasn't long before she made her first costume; an elaborately embroidered robe designed by Boris Bilinsky for the 1927 motion picture The Loves of Casanova.
 More single orders followed and then larger and larger ones.
 All the time Irina and Vladimir worked with her.
 A newly formed ballet company, the Ballet Russe de Monte Carlo, directed by Colonel de Basil and René Blum requested she make costumes for their first season.
 The costumes were designed by Christian Bérard, André Derain, and Joan Miró, and the choreography was by George Balanchine and Leonide Massine, both choreographers with whom she had worked previously.
 Bérard, Derain, and Miró would provide a general sketch, an idea, but it would be Karinska who expounded upon the concept, modified it, chose the fabric, quality and quantity, and decided how the concept would be implemented.
 During Karinska's brief career in Paris she also collaborated with Balthus, Cassandre, Soudeikine, and Vertès, and other painters and designers.
 She costumed the plays of Jean Cocteau and Louis Jouvet.
 In 1933, Karinska costumed Les Ballets 1933 (designed by Bèrard, Derain, and Tchelitchev amongst others), Balanchine's six ballets in Paris before he left for New York.